-A. Each interactive element (e.g. menu, Pass hyperlink, button) and function (e.g. annotations) allows keyboard-only operation both with and without assistive technology.
-Additional Information: 3/3 chapters passed.
-The book has a continuum scale on the right corner of the screen where you can see around what area you are in the book (Beg, mid, end) and it has a back and next button.
-Chapter
+A. Each interactive element (e.g. menu, hyperlink, button) and function (e.g. annotations) allows keyboard-only operation both with and without assistive technology.
+N/A Additional Information: No interactive elements found.

-4,7,10 were checked by using the keyboard to navigate (Using the TAB and ENTER keys), when TAB and Enter were used, it was possible to navigate successfully through the chapters.
 B. Each interactive element conveys information to assistive technology regarding the element's name, type, and status (e.g. "Play, button, selected").
 N/A Additional Information: No interactive elements found.
 C. All instructions, prompts, and error messages necessary to complete forms are conveyed as text to assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
 N/A Additional Information: No interactive elements found.